If you are not doing Keyword Research, there is no use of any SEO Strategy.

 And if you are!
 Let’s find out either you are keeping a good track or doing it just Okay?

-I would always ask you to spend a little extra time on your keyword research and claim your surety to be successful in your SEO campaign.
+I would always ask you to spend a little extra time on your keyword research and claim your success in SEO.

-And this guide is exactly going to walk you through your week or missed points to make you a confident SEO person.
+And this guide is exactly going to walk you through your week or missed points, so you will be a confident SEO person.

-Today, I’m not only going to tell you about “How to do Effective Keyword Research?“, but will make you super ready to rock your awesome SEO journey.
+Today, I’m not only going to tell you about “How to do Effective Keyword Research“,

 - Should I target High Competition Keywords as I’m a newbie?